Manchester Community College Mission Statement

 - Fall 2021: 4,494 students (credit-only); 2,559 (full-time equivalent).

 - Average age: 25; 55 percent women; 33 percent full time.

 - MCC serves “returning students” with associate, bachelor’s, master’s and doctoral degrees with workforce training and skills enhancement, special advanced certifications or retraining in a new field.

-- The Division of Continuing Education serves over 5,200 credit-free and 3,800 credit extension students each year.
+- The Division of Continuing Education and Workforce Development serves approximately 1,200 non-credit students each year.

 - 280 students in inter-district magnet school, Great Path Academy, in grades 9, 10, 11 and 12.

 - Faculty earned degrees from over 100 institutions, including MCC.